Billionaire Oprah Winfrey Is The Happiest Person She Knows; Here’s Why

 As she looks back on her life at age 64, Oprah says she’s happier than anyone she knows — and that’s a lot of people.

-During her iconic 40-year television career, Winfrey has met and interviewed thousands of wealthy, famous, and accomplished people, so she knows better than anyone that fame and fortune does not guarantee happiness.
+During her iconic 40-year television career, Winfrey has met and interviewed thousands of wealthy, famous, accomplished people, so she knows better than anyone that fame and fortune does not guarantee happiness.

 ‘I Don’t Know Anyone Happier’